-ICES is an evolution of email security solutions referred to in previous Gartner Market Guides as cloud email security supplements (CESS) and integrated email security services (IESS).
+ICES is an evolution of email security solutions referred to in previous Gartner Market Guides as ‘cloud email security supplements’ (CESS) and ‘integrated email security services’ (IESS).
 Three driving forces led to the emergence of this category of email security:

 Simple to deploy, with no rip and replace

+As ICES, such as Egress Defend, augment existing infrastructure, no change is necessary to the domain name services mail exchanger (DNS MX) record, they can be deployed in minutes.
 There are two common methods of deployment, and both are implemented with just a few clicks:

 - Use the Microsoft Graph API to claw back emails from the inbox post-delivery, inspect them and if a threat is found, either quarantine them or add a warning banner and return them to the inbox.
 If they are clean, they are returned to the inbox in their original format.

-The first approach has been criticized by some for introducing an over-reliance on the Microsoft Graph API, as under times of heavy load, it can throttle the connection.
+The first approach has been criticized by some for introducing an over-reliance on the Microsoft Graph API, as at times of heavy load, it can throttle the connection.
 This is well documented on Microsoft's support site and results in potentially malicious emails sitting in users’ inboxes for tens of seconds, if not minutes, during which time the user could open one and fall for a phish.

 The second limitation of this approach is related to the ICES platform being unable to claw back emails delivered to devices that are using their native email clients, rather than the Outlook app.
-Again, this results in potentially malicious emails being available to the user.
+Again, this results in malicious emails potentially being available to the user.

-According to Gartner, 75% of organizations are pursuing a vendor consolidation strategyi.
+As a result, 75% of organizations are pursuing a vendor consolidation strategy.
 Much of this strategy is centered around Microsoft 365, with organizations recognizing that they are under-utilizing much of the functionality they have already paid for with their E3 or E5 license.
-By augmenting Microsoft’s native email security, ICES platforms are helping many organizations realize their consolidation goals by enabling removal of their SEG.
+You can learn more about the drivers for consolidation in our blog 'Take a holistic approach to email security to reduce vendor sprawl'.

 Looking beyond ICES